 The dreaded call deep in the night

 A plea for aid that can’t wait for light

 Who probably won’t even pay his bill

 And dazzling the court to save his tail

 Sadly, as a criminal lawyer, you can find yourself on the receiving end of people’s ire and thanklessness no matter what you have done for them and despite numerous obstacles, even when the result has been a ‘win’.

 There are of course many who are grateful.

 “The price of liberty is eternal vigilance.”

 – Thomas Jefferson (1743-1826)

-And don’t forget to hug your lawyer especially when you have had a good day (in or out of Court) or if your lawyer hugs you.
-Hug back! 🙂
+And don’t forget to hug your lawyer especially when you’ve had a good day (in or out of Court).
+If your lawyer hugs you, hug back!